 - The images of a whole state, such as Texas, cover many Universal Transverse Mercator (UTM) zones, and those images have different spatial references.
 You can load all the images into one raster catalog and preserve the spatial references with the raster datasets without having to reproject them.

-- QuickBird and Space Imaging deliver oriented images, which contain RPC information along with the images.
+- QuickBird images contain RPC information along with the images.
 You can create a raster catalog that stores the raw images, as well as the RPC transformation, with the raster datasets.

 When you export a raster dataset that is within a raster catalog, it will retrieve the raster dataset transformation information both before and after the transformation is applied.